 Oh my, you guys.
 OH.
 MY.

 I had to call my mother about these and let her know the sad/wonderful news.
-These banana cupcakes are actually better than… um, my grandmother’s.
+These banana cupcakes are actually better than… um, my grandmother’s banana cake.
 I know, that’s QUITE a statement to make – and honestly, not one I can say lightly.
 But it’s TRUE!

-I made these while cooking dinner, actually – they’re that easy.
+I make these as a treat while cooking dinner, actually – they’re that easy.

 About the Brown Sugar Buttercream